TanapaPalmer/TanapaPalmer/README.md

   <p><strong>ABOUT ME</strong></p>
   <p>:pencil2: My name is Tanapa and I'm originally from Thailand</p>
   <p>:pushpin: I speak 3 languages: Thai, English and German</p>
-  <p>:boom: I have graduated from Coding Dojo, an immersive 32-week coding bootcamp for Software Development</p>
+  <p>:memo: I have graduated from Coding Dojo, an immersive 32-week coding bootcamp for Software Development</p>
   <p>:rocket: I am a passionate Software Developer with 9 months of experience in Full-Stack Development</p>
   <p>:art: I love to read, draw, sing, play guitar, write the songs, design and code on my free time</p>
   <p>:bug: Fun fact I like to debug while I'm having my Matcha Latte next to me</p>